alphagov/govuk-design-system/src/patterns/national-insurance-numbers/index.md

 {{ example({ group: "patterns", item: "national-insurance-numbers", example: "default", html: true, nunjucks: true, open: true, size: "s", titleSuffix: "second" }) }}

+### Reusing entered National Insurance numbers

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not ask for a National Insurance number more than once within a single journey, if only one person’s details are needed.

+Make sure users can easily reuse previously entered National Insurance numbers within a single journey, unless doing so would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+You can make it easier to reuse National Insurance numbers through one of these methods:

+- pre-populate fields with the previously entered number
+- show any previously entered numbers as an option for the user to select

+Continue to give users the option to enter a new National Insurance number.

 ### Error messages

 Error messages should be styled like this: